-One of the primary challenges of our business is finding or creating media that is high quality and targeted enough to attract prospects for our clients at costs that work for our business model.
+One of the primary challenges of our business is finding or creating media that is high quality and targeted enough to attract prospects for our clients at costs that provide a sound financial outcome for us.
 In order to grow our business, we must be able to find, develop or retain quality targeted media on a cost-effective basis.
-Consolidation of media sources, changes in search engine algorithms, and increased competition on available media has, during some periods, limited and may continue to limit our ability to generate revenue at acceptable margins.
+Consolidation of media sources, changes in search engine algorithms and increased competition for available media has, during some periods, limited and may continue to limit our ability to generate revenue at acceptable margins.